9876691/purton.tech/content/post/faster-rust-incremental-build.md

 ## How we setup the devcontainer

 We need to move the existing `.devcontainer` setup to be docker compose based.
-This is so wec can add volumes for the target folder which sppeds up the build in docker considerably.
+This is so we can add a volume for the target folder which speeds up the build in docker considerably.

 ```yaml
 # .devcontainer/docker-compose.yml